ivalaginja/minimal-mistakes/_pages/european_moving_to_us.md

 ## 1.3.
 Passport

 Obviously you will need a passport and a visa to move.
 If you want to keep things convenient though, make sure your passport doesn't expire during your anticipated time in the US.
-If it is due to expire soon, it pays off to renew it before getting your visa so that you don't have to do it at your embassy after you move, and then in tip of that get the visa transferred to the new passport.
+If it is due to expire soon, it pays off to renew it before getting your visa so that you don't have to do it at your embassy after you move, and then on top of that get the visa transferred to the new passport.

 # 2. Most urgent items upon arrival

 ## 2.1.
 Bank account

 If you don't have a bank account, you cannot get paid.
-If you're not alreayd getting to the US I advance if your first day at work, make sure there is at least one working day between your arrival and your first day.
+If you're not already getting to the US I advance if your first day at work, make sure there is at least one working day between your arrival and your first day.
 This allows you to walk into the nearest bank and open a bank account to be ready to receive a salary.
 You can always switch banks later if you find a more attractive or practical offer.
 You cannot do much wrong by identifying the closest Bank of America (BofA) office and just showing up there.

 You can check online what you need to open a bank account, usually it will be at least: